 Smith served in the U.S. Coast Guard from 1978–1989; stationed throughout the U.S., he served as a court reporter, hospital corpsman, and a health service technician.
 He was last stationed at McClellan Air Force Base where he was admitted into school for physician assistant education.
 He has been associated with many professional organizations, including as a fellow with the National Hispanic Medical Association, member of the board of directors for the American Heart Association, director-at-large with the Mi Doctor Medical Board of Directors, fellow and founder of the Physician Assistants for Latino Health, president of the Texas Academy of Physician Assistants, and as a distinguished fellow with the American Academy of Physician Assistants.
 Smith has committed many hours to helping in his community.
 He has coached youth football, soccer, and basketball and has volunteered with Habit for Humanity.
 With his church, Smith has organized various food drives, health fairs, and construction projects.
 He writes that he was the first in his family to earn a college degree and is a lifelong learner, saying “My educational accomplishments were all from the foundation I achieved through Excelsior’s vision of allowing prior course work and military training to be blended into a substantive degree that was easily accepted by others.”

-Smith earned an Associate of Science in Liberal Arts from Excelsior College (1984), a Physician Assistant Certificate at UC Davis PA Program, a Master of Science in Advanced Physician Assistant Studies from A.T.
+Smith earned an Associate of Science in Liberal Arts from Excelsior University (1984), a Physician Assistant Certificate at UC Davis PA Program, a Master of Science in Advanced Physician Assistant Studies from A.T.
 Still University (2006), and a Doctor of Health Science from A.T.
 Still University (2017).